New Zealand clears its last COVID-19 case and will lift all coronavirus restrictions

 New Zealand has won praise for its handling of the pandemic, which involved a strict seven-week lockdown that ended last month after the virus was contained.

-The South Pacific nation, with a population of five million, has had 1,154 confirmed cases and 22 deaths.
+The country has reported 1,154 confirmed cases and 22 deaths from the disease.

 READ: Commentary: Contact tracing holds key to eliminating COVID-19 in post-lockdown New Zealand